probml/dynamax/docs/index.rst

 - Linear Gaussian State Space Models (aka Linear Dynamical Systems)
 - Nonlinear Gaussian State Space Models

-Running the Inference Algorithms
+Using the Inference Algorithms
 --------------------------------

-The core inference algorithms, like the forward-backward algorithm for HMMs, the Kalman filter and smoother for LGSSMs, and the extended and unscented Kalman filters for nonlinear SSMs, all have a functional programming interface.
+The core inference algorithms, like the forward-backward algorithm for HMMs, the Kalman filter and smoother for LGSSMs, and the extended and unscented Kalman filters for nonlinear SSMs, all have a simple, functional interface.
 For example, the following code generates some noisy data and then smooths it with an LGSSM smoother (aka Kalman smoother).